 - The right to one telephone call.
 Call a friend, an attorney who can arrange your release, a family member, or the International Office.

 Students can get involved with Fresno State in many different ways.
 Getting involved comes with many benefits such as getting to know many students or staff, having adventures with others, enhance leadership skills and can have positive effects on your resume.
-This page is a short summary to guide you to how to get involved at Fresno State.
+This page is a short summary to guide you on how to get involved at Fresno State.
 For any additional information, please ask the International Office staff.

 Some of the clubs are based on cultures.
 You can meet others who have the same culture or someone is interested in a specific culture.
 This is a great way to meet people who have the same interest as you.

 Fresno State offers many club sports, which compete with schools in the nation.
 All the students can join most of the club sports for free and compete for Fresno State.
-Few of the clubs sports are cycling, soccer, fishing, bowling and many more.
+Few of the clubs' sports are cycling, soccer, fishing, bowling and many more.

-Fresno state holds many events for the students.
+Fresno State holds many events for the students.
 Make sure you will check your email or ask the International Office for the events you can join and have fun.